BaPSF/bapsflib/docs/installation.rst

 **clone or download** button, choose **Download ZIP**, save to location of choice, and unpack.
 To install the package, navigate to the :py:mod:`bapsflib` package main directory when the :file:`setup.py` file is located.
-In the terminal excuate the following command:
+In the terminal execute the following command:

 .. code-block:: bash